-Tuberculosis (TB) Screening:

-- o The learner must submit documentation of ONE of the following: - Results of NEGATIVE "Two-Step" TB Skin Testing (TST/PPD) - This screening requires 2 separate TB skin tests administered at least one week apart but within 12 months of each other. - The last TST must be within 6 months of your start date. - Lab Copy showing a "NEGATIVE" Interferon Gamma Release Assay (IGRA) blood test (QFT or T-Spot) within 6 months of start date (accepted in lieu of the "Two- Step" TST). - Individuals with a history of a POSITIVE TB skin test or IGRA blood test must submit both of the following: - Verification of a NEGATIVE Chest X-ray within 12 months of start date and - A current NEGATIVE Screening Questionnaire
+- Tuberculosis (TB) Screening: - The learner must submit documentation of ONE of the following: - Results of NEGATIVE "Two-Step" TB Skin Testing (TST/PPD) - This screening requires 2 separate TB skin tests administered at least two weeks apart but within 12 months of each other. - The last TST must be within 6 months of your start date. - Lab Copy showing a "NEGATIVE" Interferon Gamma Release Assay (IGRA) blood test (QFT or T-Spot) within 6 months of start date (accepted in lieu of the "Two- Step" TST).

-Rubella (German Measles):

-Serologic documentation of a positive Rubella immune titer OR immunization with at least one dose of live Rubella or MMR vaccine after 12 months of age.

-Measles (Rubeola):

-Serologic documentation of a positive Rubeola immune titer OR immunization with two doses of live Rubeola or MMR vaccine administered after 12 months of age and separated by 28 days or more

-Mumps:

-Serologic documentation of a positive Mumps immune titer OR immunization with at least two doses of live Mumps or MMR vaccine after 12 months of age.

-Varicella (Chicken Pox):

-- Serologic documentation of a positive Varicella titer OR two Varicella immunizations (given 4 to 8 weeks apart). - This requirement is satisfied only by a positive titer or the vaccine series.

-Hepatitis B "Positive" Quantitative Surface Antibody Titer (Blood Test):

-- Serologic documentation of a Positive (QUANTITATIVE) Hepatitis B surface antibody titer that verifies IMMUNITY to the Hepatitis B Virus. - The TITER is required in addition to completion of the vaccination series. - The results should be reported as "POSITIVE" or as a number. - o "REACTIVE" results will NOT be accepted.

-• AdacelTMOr Boostrix® Vaccine Booster:

-- o Documentation of an Adult TETANUS/diphtheria/acellular pertussis (Tdap) vaccine booster is required. - Tdap was licensed in June, 2005 for use as a single dose booster vaccination (i.e. not for subsequent booster doses). - The current CDC recommendation states "Healthcare personnel, regardless of age, should receive a single dose of Tdap as soon as feasible if they have not previously received Tdap and regardless of the time since last Td dose".

-• Meningococcal Vaccination:

-Documentation of immunization with one dose of Meningococcal vaccine after 16th birthday.

-All matriculated learners MUST present evidence of the following on an annual basis during their tenure with the program:

-- TB screening - Influenza vaccine
+- Individuals with a history of a POSITIVE TB skin test or IGRA blood test must submit both of the following: - Verification of a NEGATIVE Chest X-ray within 12 months of start date and - A current NEGATIVE Screening Questionnaire - Rubella (German Measles): - Serologic documentation of a positive Rubella immune titer AND immunization with two doses of live Rubella or MMR vaccine after 12 months of age. - Measles (Rubeola): - Serologic documentation of a positive Rubeola immune titer AND immunization with two doses of live Rubeola or MMR vaccine administered after 12 months of age. - Mumps: - Serologic documentation of a positive Mumps immune titer AND immunization with at least two doses of live Mumps or MMR vaccine after 12 months of age. - Varicella (Chicken Pox): - Serologic documentation of a positive Varicella titer AND two Varicella immunizations.
+A positive varicella titer is required if there was history of varicella illness. - Hepatitis B: - Serologic documentation of a positive (QUANTITATIVE preferred) Hepatitis B surface antibody titer that verifies IMMUNITY to the Hepatitis B Virus AND 3 doses of Hepatitis B vaccine are required. - TDAP Vaccine: - Documentation of an Adult TETANUS/diphtheria/acellular pertussis (Tdap) vaccine booster within 5 years is required. - Meningococcal Vaccination: - Documentation of immunization with one dose of Meningococcal vaccine after 16th birthday is recommended. - o Meningitis B vaccine is recommended. - Polio: - o Documentation of immunization is recommended. - Influenza - Annual Flu Vaccination is highly recommended.
+Failure to complete may limit the ability of learners to enter clinical sites and will require following infection control protocols at the clinical site. - Covid - o Recommended to receive any of the FDA approved Covid-19 vaccinations.